Mcamp007/street-fighter-fe/README.md

 ### Problems/Difficulties we encountered
   - Spagethi code
-  - default of keyboard combinations, some keyCodes if you held them down triggered continues attacks or apple keyboard shortcuts
+  - default of keyboard combinations, some keyCodes if you held them down triggered continues attacks or apple keyboard shortcuts.

 ### Process
   - started off whiteboarding everything, from logic to the frontend routes